apache/streampipes/streampipes-extensions/streampipes-processors-change-detection-jvm/src/main/resources/org.apache.streampipes.processors.changedetection.jvm.welford/documentation.md

 ## Description

-**This processing element is deprecated please use the `WelfordChangeDetection` processing element instead.**

 Performs change detection on a single dimension of the incoming data stream.
+This implementation tracks the mean and the standard deviation using Welford's algorithm, which is well suited for data streams.
 A change is detected if the cumulative deviation from the mean exceeds a certain threshold.
-This implementation tracks the mean and the standard deviation using Welford's algorithm, which is well suited for data streams.

 ***

 ## Required input

-The cusum processor requires a data stream that has at least one field containing a numerical value.
+The welford change dectection processor requires a data stream that has at least one field containing a numerical value.

 ***